Chia-Network/drplotter/README.md

 **The Outcome:**
 This mix lets you use all of your storage space wisely, filling it with Eco3x and Pro4x plots.
 You end up with a total plot size of about 1.1 ePiB (3x the size of your Eco3x space and 4x your Pro4x space).
 Your GPU is always active, making sure you're using your resources efficiently.

-## About the Developer and Contribution Structure

-DrPlotter has been a labor of love and dedication that has captivated my attention for over two years.
-What began as a passion project has transformed into a committed effort to advance the field of Chia plot compression and support the strengths of the Chia blockchain.

-To continue this journey, I've stepped away from incorporating a randomized fee or possibly changing fee on farming revenue.
-Instead, each DrPlot you create contains a small set of developer proofs, which will occasionally be solved just like one of your own proofs.
-However, these solved developer proofs are then directed to my farmer to create the block, and not yours.
-Most importantly, all the performance stats I present already factor in these contributions – ensuring that there are no hidden costs.
-What you see is precisely what you get.
-This contribution structure is steadfast and unchanging, ensuring that the results you see now will remain consistent in the future.
-This stability offers ease in planning and peace of mind.
-A more detailed overview how this works can be seen in the video section: [Note on Developer Fees](https://www.youtube.com/watch?v=hQTV7foIRHo&t=559s)

 # How it works